Search the Blog

 Meanwhile, Kanye West’s unguarded claim that he is 50% more influential than any other human being seems to be disproven by the data this time around.
 Sorry Kanye.

 While designers aim to make a statement that gets the fashion elite talking, impressions can measure the reach of a message across social to the tweeting masses.
 The more times you’re retweeted or mentioned by influencers the bigger your impression count is going to be.
 We took a look at the accounts making the most impressions during NYFW.
+Interestingly, despite Kanye’s hyped up YEEZY Season 3 show, the megastar didn’t get a look in on the list.
+Rihanna’s FENTY PUMA collection debut, however, is definitely one of the biggest wins on social during NYFW.
+Not only was Rihanna’s Twitter account making the most impressions, her show highlights video was the top shared link for the whole of the week, accumulating over 10k views on Youtube.

 The average shopper might not be able to afford half of the elaborate garments on show at NYFW, so if you’re looking for a simple breakdown on what items of clothing you should be focusing your spare change on this Autumn/Winter this section might be for you.
 We took a look at the clothing types discussed most on social within New York Fashion Week mentions and deducted that stocking up on dresses and shoes is the way to go (if you don’t mind being cold).